codecraftingtools/codecraftingtools.github.io/src/design.rst

   - Perform a single sequence of processing operations
   - Repeat a sequence of processing operations over and over again
-  - Dispatch conditional processing operations in a state machine
+  - Dispatch conditional processing operations using a state machine

 - Wait for program termination
 - Clean up resources